$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-We conclude this section with an example - we hope that it helps the reader. \begin{ex} We will ``cheat'' a bit now in order to give a hopefully illustrating example how the graded cellular basis works.
-First let us fix $n=2$, $\ell=2$ and $\vec{k}=(1,1,1,1)$, i.e. we will give a $\mathfrak{sl}_2$ example with $v_h=v_{(2^2)}$.
-We ``cheat'', because we do not use matrix factorizations in this example, but Bar-Natan's cobordisms~\cite{bn2} (not even Blanchet's cobordisms, i.e. everything below is only true up to a sign, see~\cite{bla1} and~\cite{lqr1}).
-The reason is that the usage of these cobordisms illustrates without to many technical difficulties why the HM-basis really works so well.
-To cheat even more: We also ignore any shifts and gradings in this example.
+\begin{ex} We will cheat a bit now in order to give a hopefully illustrating example how the graded cellular basis works.
+First let us fix $n=2$, $\ell=2$ and $\vec{k}=(1,1,1,1)$, i.e. we will give a $\mathfrak{gl}_2$ example with $v_h=v_{(2^2)}$.
+We cheat, because we do not use matrix factorizations in this example, but Bar-Natan's cobordisms \cite{bn2} (not even Blanchet's cobordisms, i.e. everything below is only true up to a sign, see \cite{bla1} and \cite{lqr1}).
+The reason is that the usage of these cobordisms illustrates without to many technical difficulties why the HM basis really works so well.
+To cheat even more: we also ignore any shifts and gradings in this example.

-We use the standard arc basis which in this case consists of the two $\mathfrak{sl}_2$-webs $u=F_2F_1F_3F_2v_{(2^2)}$
+We use the standard arc basis which in this case consists of the two $\mathfrak{gl}_2$-webs $u=F_2F_1F_3F_2v_{(2^2)}$

 and $v=F_1F_2F_3F_2v_{(2^2)}$